 You should give your employees access to the information they need, even if you offer them printed paystubs on a regular basis.
 However, the limits you keep need to be firm and written explicitly.
 In a lot of instances, an employee's spouse won't be entitled to their payroll information unless written consent is given.

 However, government agencies may request it in which case it will need to be sent in written form via fax, mail, or email.
 If an employee requests their information, you are likely required to respond to them directly.
 There are even state laws that could dictate exactly how long you have to wait to respond.
 Familiarize yourself with the law so you can meet legal expectations.

 Managing Pay Records Is A Tricky Business

 If you're managing pay records for a large organization, you could struggle to keep everyone at the level of access they need.
-While many people will want their own records confidential, they may want to access records of other people.
+While many people will want their own records confidential, they may want to access the records of other people.
 Since you need to protect everyone, managing access and controlling your records is a full-time job.